-The AA Ombudsperson served 293 visitors between September 2015 and August 2016.
+The AA Ombudsperson had 404 interactions between September 2016 and August 2017.
 Academic Affairs faculty, administrators, staff, and student employees constituted 69% of visits.
-Students who contacted this office for non-employee related issues were referred to the Student Affairs Student Ombudsperson.
+Students who contacted this office for non-employee related issues were referred to the Student Ombudsperson within Student Affairs.